This article originally appeared on VICE US.

 Administrators of several large Facebook meme groups told Motherboard that a group called "Indonesian Reporting Commission" had been mass-joining and reporting posts in the group Crossovers Nobody Asked For, prompting the group to get suspended for a few hours.
 The admins said that they took their groups "secret" out of an abundance of caution.

 Closed Facebook groups require each new member to be accepted by admins, while secret Facebook groups are undiscoverable by search, meaning new members need an invitation from group admins.
 Though closed groups require an admin or moderator accept new members, there are still many closed groups with tens or hundreds of thousands of members.
-Usually prospective members need to answer a question to join a closed group, but that question can be as simple as "what colour is the sky," for example.
+Usually prospective members need to answer a question to join a closed group, but that question can be as simple as "what color is the sky," for example.
 Many groups that are effectively open to everyone are technically "closed" groups because closed groups offer group administrators better moderation options.

 Motherboard was able to confirm that Crossovers Nobody Asked For was temporarily suspended, but could not determine the specifics of why.
 A revived version of the group is now filled with memes that target Indonesian people and memes about Mark Zuckerberg, such as this one: